How to Make a Poll in Slack

 In this article, you’ll learn how to make polls in Slack and how to customize them across various devices.

-While you might expect to be able to install these integrations through the app, installing an integration can only be done via a web browser.
-This is a good thing because having an in-app integration browsing option would slow down and clutter the app.
-Plus, once you’ve added an integration to a workspace via a browser, it automatically integrates with all phone/tablet and desktop apps.
+Installing an integration can only be done via a web browser.
+Once you’ve added an integration to a workspace via a browser, it automatically integrates with all phone/tablet and desktop apps.
+In this section, we’ll show you how to add a polling feature to your Slack workspace.

 Here’s how to install any integration, including various polling options.